7 minute read

 Are you struggling to reclaim your boundaries after narcissistic abuse?
 Perhaps even unsure what boundaries are at this point?
 You are not alone.

 Often codependents and victims of narcissistic abuse, find themselves at a loss in knowing what their boundaries are.
 Check out ‘What the hell are boundaries?
-Overcoming legacy of abuse and narcissism’ to understand more about why this could be the case for you.
-Nurturing compassion for yourself through understanding will kick start you on your journey to healing and recovery.
+Overcoming legacy of abuse and narcissism’ & Narcissists love boundaries: Exposing the fallacyto understand more about why this could be the case for you.

-Values shine the light on your boundaries, as well as serving as an internal magic 8 ball for any future sticky decisions that really test what is and isn’t ok for you.
+Values shine the light on your boundaries, as well as serving as an internal magic 8 ball for any future sticky decisions that come up that test what is and isn’t OK for you.
 Your values will fortify your boundaries and protect you from those who get a kick out of endlessly emptying your tank of precious you-ness.
 Get your boundaries on now!

 What are values?